lambgeo/docker-lambda/README.md

 ### 1. Simple (No dependencies)

 If you don't need to add more runtime dependencies, you can just create a lambda package (zip file) with your lambda handler.

+Note: This is unlikely, except if you are using GDAL bin (e.g `gdal_translate`) from a python script.

 ```bash
 zip -r9q package.zip handler.py